ZeguanW/zgwu.github.io/README.md

 ### About me

 I am currently a second-year master student in Operations Research at Columbia.
-My research interests include optimization, reinforcement learning and their applications in transportation.
+My research interests include optimization and machine learning.

 ### Education